American Bar Association. Provides valuable legal resources on a national level.

 King County Regulations.
 The King County Code is the compilation of ordinances that are permanent or general in nature.
 The Code is provided in electronic formats and is updated as ordinances become effective as provided in the King County Charter.

 Washington Administrative Code (WAC).
 Regulations of executive branch agencies are issued by authority of statutes.
 Like legislation and the Constitution, regulations are a source of primary law in Washington.
 The WAC codifies the regulations and arranges them by subject or agency.
-The online version of the WAC is updated twice a month.
 Copies of the WAC as it existed each year since 2004 are available in the WAC archive.

 Business in Seattle, Seattle permitting resources.
 A portal to business services at the City of Seattle to START | GROW | and GREEN your business.